xuzhi2021/ESCodeGen/README.md

-**appendix - general search list.csv:** 100 papers of general search.
+**appendix - general search list.csv:** 100 papers from Cross-disciplinary General Literature Search.

-**appendix - relevant paper 45 (general).csv:** 45 relevant papers from general search.
+**appendix - relevant paper 45 (general).csv:** 45 relevant papers from Cross-disciplinary General Literature Search.
 Containing labeled dimensions, and relevant phases indicating the dimensions.

-**appendix - specific search list.csv:** 194 papers from specific search.
+**appendix - specific search list.csv:** 194 papers from Domain-Specific Literature Search.
 If you filter out those with exclude=1, you will get 136 candidate paper.
-If you check those with selected=1, you will get 17 relevant papers where we snowball on.
+If you check those with selected=1, you will get 17 relevant papers where we snowballed on.